 Brokers should ask themselves if they are meeting these demands for clients.
 Given the significance of providing compliance-related resources, guidance and information, it’s almost non-negotiable as a service offering.

-Up from 68% in 2015, nearly three out of four employers want to hear from their broker at least monthly.
+Nearly 3 out of 4 employers want to hear from their broker at least monthly.
 Are you meeting this need?

-One particular piece of data from the 2016 survey results can be used to sum up an important and somewhat obvious theme to all of the findings: More than 80% of employers are looking for a trusted advisor rather than an insurance salesperson.
+One particular piece of data from the 2018 survey results can be used to sum up an important and somewhat obvious theme to all of the findings: 75% of employers are looking for a trusted advisor rather than an insurance salesperson.
 Gone are the days when quoting plans and providing some assistance with billing and claims issues was enough to win–and keep–a client.

 A challenge that many brokers face, even if they are aware of the service gap, is how to keep up with increasing client demands, particularly as they relate to providing complex, compliance-related service offerings, and staying on top of consistent and relevant communication.
 Brokers who are leading the way in bridging the service gap–those who are winning new accounts and raising exit barriers around current clients–are leveraging the power and efficiency of various technology platforms.

 Feeling the squeeze of resource constraints, simply given the sheer volume of work, is nothing new to a benefits broker.
 As such, it’s critical that time and money are being invested where it counts the most.
-As part of 2016 year-end and 2017 strategic planning, brokerages should make a deliberate effort to determine the most significant gaps within their own service offerings and then explore which technology platforms can fill those gaps in a way that will yield the most return.
+As part of their strategic planning, brokerages should make a deliberate effort to determine the most significant gaps within their own service offerings and then explore which technology platforms can fill those gaps in a way that will yield the most return.